jperon/lyluatex/lyluatex.md

 reduces line length of a music snippet by $2×0.4\,in$ and puts the output into a quotation block.
 The value $0.4\,in$ can be controlled with following options.

+This option isn't intended to be used with \cmd{insert=fullpage}, and won't give a good result with it.

 \lyOption{gutter, leftgutter, rightgutter, exampleindent}{$0.4\,in$}
 \option{leftgutter} control the supplementary left margin of a “quoted” score,